Chicago Skyline from the Bicycle Illinois Ending Location

 Reroutes

-We will always scout out a new, safe route around adverse cycling conditions on roads and bike paths.
+We will always determine a new, safe route around adverse cycling conditions on roads and bike paths.

-In most situations, adverse cycling conditions will be identified by the scout (the lead vehicle).
-Once identified, we will call all rest stop attendants before the start of the reroute to inform them of the situation and give them as much information as possible, such as the starting and ending location of the reroute, additional mileage, etc. The rest stop attendants will relay this information to you at the rest stops to give you as much advance warning as possible of reroute situations, and we also ask you to inform other participants of the situation to aid us in our communication process and the safety of other participants.
+Adverse cycling conditions can be identified by the scout (the lead vehicle) or by our participants themselves.
+Once identified, we will call all rest stop attendants before the start of the reroute and give them as much information as we can, such as the starting and ending location of the reroute and any additional mileage incurred.
+The rest stop attendants will then warn the participants at the rest stops by relaying the new information.
+We also ask you to inform other participants of the situation to aid us in our communication process as well as ensuring the safety of other participants.

-The scout will also find out from the rest stop attendant at the last rest stop before the start of the reroute if any riders have already passed through and are riding between that rest stop and the start of the reroute.
-If there are, the scout will doubleback on the route to intercept those riders and inform them of the reroute situation.
+The rest stop attendant at the last rest stop before the reroute occurred will also update the scout of any riders that have already passed through and are currently riding between the rest stop and the start of the reroute.
+If there are any, the scout will double-back on the route to intercept those riders, and notify them of the reroute situation.

 Reroute Distances

-We will attempt to make reroutes as short as possible, but most likely the reroute will add extra miles onto the route.
-In the rare case where a reroute is actually shorter than the original route, the route may not end up being over 100 miles with the century option.
-In this case, we reserve the right not to scout out extra optional miles to complete the century option and you may need to doubleback on the route after you arrive at the main lodging site to complete the century.
+We will attempt to make reroutes as short as possible, but in most cases the reroute will add extra miles onto the route.
+In the rare case where a reroute is shorter than the original route, the route may be less than 100 miles with the century option.
+In this case, we may not scout out extra optional miles to complete the century option; you may need to doubleback on the route after you arrive at the main lodging site to complete the century.

 Navigation

 "DT" (short for DeTour) will be painted with all marks on the reroute.
-In addition, we may be able to either show you or also highlight the reroute on your maps, depending on the reroute.
-Note that we do not use "RR" as the abbreviation for a reroute because it is too easily confused with "RailRoad", another common abbreviation used in cycling.
+Depending on the situation, we may be able to either show you or highlight the reroute on your maps.
+Please note that we do not use "RR" as the abbreviation for a reroute because it is too easily confused with "RailRoad", another common abbreviation used in cycling.

 P.O.
 Box 8454 • Chicago, IL 60680 • (877) TOUR-ILL [868-7455]